andresblnc/stroke_ml_prob/README.md

 # Stroke prediction Model
 Stroke prediction model using random forest classifier made for a Data Science event.
+Results are in main.ipybn.